 Share Your Journey!

 Are you a beginner coder?
-What mistake have
+What mistake have you made or avoided?

 Share your experience in the comments — I reply to every one!